busterdash/sunlight-machine/README.md

 ### Bitmap Writer
 * Writes windows bitmaps with a DIB of type BITMAPINFOHEADER.
-* Compatible with Windows 3.1 and above.
+* Images compatible with Windows 3.1 and above.

+### Triangle Transformer
+* Takes a triangle from SMD Reader, poops out a vertex which can be written to an image by BitmapWriter.